OdatNurd/OverrideAudit/docs/content/reports/package.md

-  - Packages in `[Square Brackets]` are currently being ignored by Sublime Text because you have placed them in the `ignored_packages` list, such as the `Vintage` and `TypeScript` packages in the screen shot above.
+  - Packages in `[Square Brackets]` are currently being ignored by Sublime Text because you have placed them in the `ignored_packages` list, such as the `Vintage`package in the screen shot above.

-  - Packages in `<Angle Brackets>` are dependency packages that are providing support for packages you have installed, such as `dateutils` in the screen shot above
+  - Packages in `<Angle Brackets>` are dependency packages that are providing support for packages you have installed, such as `sublime_lib` in the screen shot above
   - All other packages are just normal Sublime Text packages